tcnj-acm/halo/README.md

 ## Resources

-Here are some resources we believe that will help you to navigate and understand the repo's codebase:
+Here are some resources we believe will help you to navigate and understand the repo's codebase:
 - Free Resources
   - [\[Article\] Frontend vs Backend](https://www.geeksforgeeks.org/frontend-vs-backend/)
   - [\[Article\] Web Application Framework – A Comprehensive Guide](https://www.sencha.com/blog/a-comprehensive-guide-to-web-application-frameworks/)